About a week ago, I posted the second part of “Knives You Need”, discussing Swiss Army Knives.

 Rain Poncho

 Have a rain-poncho or two.
-If your poncho is in a pouch or has a pocket, keep a couple of lengths of paracord with it.
+If your poncho is in a pouch or has a pocket, keep a couple of lengths of cord with it.
+Paracord stretches, so something non-elastic is preferable.
 These will be handy when rigging your poncho as a shelter.

 If it is very windy, one of these cords may be used as a belt for your poncho.